MrAlaux/Nugget-Doom/docs/nughud.md

 ### Status-Bar Chunks

 **Status-Bar chunks** are square regions of the Status Bar, taken from the currently-loaded `STBAR`.
-Up to 8 chunks can be drawn.
-They are drawn in the left-to-right order in which they appear in the traditional Status Bar.
+Up to 8 chunks can be drawn; they are drawn behind patches, following the same order (`chunk1` before `chunk2`, etc.).

 Apart from the shared properties, **chunks make use of the following additional properties**: